Self-complementary antenna: Comparison with log-periodic antennas

 The log-periodic antenna is a modified, folded up, square self-complementary antenna with log-periodic shape, and the original structure before its modification has a typical self-complementary shape.
 The log-periodic shape does not provide the broadband property for antennas.
 This fact is experimentally proven.
 It is also evident from the IEEE definition of "Log-Periodic Antenna".
 The "Log-Periodic Dipole Array" or "Log-Periodic Dipole Antenna" (LPDA), is a practically modified self-complementary antenna.
 LPDA has transposed excitation for the dipole array resulted from folding up the antenna structure to obtain unidirectional radiation, that is inevitable outcome of the modification.

 In connection with the book Self-complementary Antennas published at the Springer-Verlag in London, is mentioned here,Springer Book Archives should be shown around here.

 The log-periodic structure failed to provide constant-impedance property for antennas over one period.
 However, one certain way to eliminate such variation is to make the shape self-complementary, and the expression for the constant impedance is called "Mushiake's relation" by V. H. Rumsey.

 Accordingly, LPDA is actually a Modified Self-complementary Dipole Array (MSCDA) with log-periodic shape.
 Where the self-complementary shape has infinite freedom and further evolution is expected for general type of broadband dipole array, MSCDA.
 For example, with recent widespread Wi-Fi utilization, this type of broadband MSCDA is found, including so-called LPDA, at the Wi-Fi access points.

 Furthermore, "Discovery of the Principle of Self-Complementarity in Antennas and the Mushiake Relationship, 1948" was recognized as IEEE Milestone July 2017, without mentioning the needless term "log-periodic shape" for that recognition.
 Moreover, to be proposed as an IEEE Milestone, an achievement must be at least 25 years old, have benefited humanity, and must have had at least regional importance.
 This IEEE Milestone was dedicated to Tohoku University, Japan, and detailed explanation can be found in the List of Milestones, or more easily found in.
-In addition, a noun "Milestone" means "a very important stage or event in the development of something", and "Landmark" is its synonym.
-Source is, Oxford University Press, 2015.